 - non-fulfilment of imposed reparatory measures.

 In the past, typical fines have been between 50,000 koruna and 500,000 koruna.
-Over the past few years, the fines for breaches of antitrust provisions, particularly in the case of cartels, have increased dramatically (up to 940 million koruna), but not all have withstood court decisions.
+Over the past few years, the fines for breaches of antitrust provisions, particularly in the case of cartels, have increased dramatically (up to 1.2 billion koruna), but not all, in particular not the important ones, have withstood court decisions.
 A fine (or series of fines) of up to 1 million koruna can be imposed in the event of a breach of a decision of the Antitrust Office.
 Further fines of up to 300,000 koruna or up to 100,000 koruna can be and have been imposed for:

 - failure to provide the Antitrust Office with the requested information within the stipulated period of time, or the provision of incomplete, false or inaccurate information;